jessepav/lacygoill-wiki-backup/terminal/capabilities.md

 Then, press the up arrow key in normal mode.
 The `A` character is inserted above the current line.
-This is because, pressing the up arrow  key makes the terminal send the sequence `Esc O A`, and  without `'t_ku'` being properly set, Vim  is unable to recognize this sequence.
+This is because pressing  the up arrow key makes the  terminal send the sequence `Esc O A`, and  without `'t_ku'` being properly set, Vim  is unable to recognize this sequence.